 They really were pretty windows.

 Dressed in a white silk gown, Verena slept contentedly in her godmother’s arms, blissfully ignorant of everything around her.
 Paul sought that blissful ignorance himself.
-He almost did doze off once, but a sharp jab in the ribs from his sister made sure that he did not miss a moment of the priest’s dismal dialogue.
+He almost did doze off once, but a sharp jab in the ribs from his sister made sure he did not miss a moment of the priest’s dismal dialogue.
 A slow sigh of exasperation escaped him.
 Wasn’t suffering supposed to be good for the soul?
 Suffering perhaps, but not outright cruelty!

 Valerie was his youngest niece, and Verena her first child.
 Angie had a particularly soft spot for her favorite daughter, although she would deny fiercely that she loved her more than the other two daughters.
 When Henry had one too many, he would confide to Paul his regret that Angie never bore him a son.
-Henry was old-fashioned and blamed Angie for not having a proper heir, not realizing that the male determined the offspring’s gender.
+Old-fashioned, Henry blamed Angie for not having a proper heir, not realizing the male determined the offspring’s gender.
 Paul tried to explain it to him once, but his brother-in-law plainly didn’t believe him.

 The priest kept droning on.